Menu Cheadle Hulme Dental And Cosmetics Logo

 • The time it will take.
 The amount of time you would spend whitening your teeth at the dentist’s office versus whitening them at home would be significant.
 At the dentist’s office, you would spend 1 to 2 hours and leave with teeth 8 shades lighter, whereas at home you would have to spend 1 to 2 hours a day over a series of days or weeks to achieve 3 to 6 shades lighter.

-If you are interested in having your teeth whitened, or other dental treatments such as dental implants Manchester then why not schedule an appointment with Cheadle Hulme Dental to talk over your options?
+If you are interested in having your teeth whitened, or other dental treatments such as dental implants then why not schedule an appointment with Cheadle Hulme Dental to talk over your options?

 Back to Blogs